sschmid/Entitas/README.md

 ### Entity
 You can imagine an entity as a container holding data to represent certain objects in your application.
 You can add, replace or remove data from entities in form of `IComponent`.
-Entities have corresponding events to let you know if components where added or removed.
+Entities have corresponding events to let you know if components where added, replaced or removed.

-This example shows how you can interact with an entity.
-Entitas comes with a code generator that optionally can generate code for you to have a more natural and readable API (see **Code Generator** further down).
+Here's how you can interact with an entity.
+To enjoy a more natural and more readable API, simply use the code generator that comes with Entitas (see **Code Generator** further down).
 In this example you can see some generated methods for `PositionComponent`, `HealthComponent`, `MovableComponent`.
 ````cs
 entity.AddPosition(0, 0, 0);
 entity.AddHealth(100);